helxplatform/devops/cicd/jenkins/jenkins-agent/README.md

 * Make /opt/jenkins group-accessible via the "renci" group
 * Create a new agent in the Jenkins UI, copy the secret key
 * Insert the secret key into docker-compose.yml, in place of `${AGENT_SECRET}`
-* Start the agent and docuum:
+* Start the agent and docuum

+## Accessing the VM and Starting the Agent

+All devsecops members can access the VM with their RENCI username/password:
 ```
+ssh <renciusername>@jenkins-docker-builder.edc.renci.org
 cd /opt/jenkins
 docker compose up -d
 ```